Thong Hy Huynh Awards

 - Promoting positive human relations, civil rights, cultural awareness, or peaceful means of conflict resolution.

-- Improving the quality of life for Davis residents through the areas of health human services, housing or employment.
+- Improving the quality of life for Davis residents through the areas of health, human services, housing, education, or employment.

-Public Servant of the Year: Awarded to a local public servant who has displayed exceptional interpersonal skills under challenging circumstances.
-These efforts have resulted in effective conflict resolution or intervention and have promoted positive human relations in our multicultural and diverse community.
+Public Servant of the Year: Awarded to a local public servant who has promoted positive human relations in our multicultural and diverse community.

 - Nominations may be submitted by anyone, including Human Relations commissioners or City Council members.
-Current Commission or City Council members may not be nominated for an award.
+Current Commission members or elected officials may not be nominated for an award.
 Commissioners cannot nominate a family member, partner or spouse.

-- Each nomination form should be for only one category, however, a person may be nominated for more than one category.
+- Each nomination form should be for only one category, however, a nominee may be nominated for more than one category.